 Have you ever watched a PGA Tour event on T.V.?
 If you have, you’ve surely noticed how the announcers love to analyze swings.
 There’s something exhilarating about seeing a PGA Tour pro’s swing in slow motion on a high speed camera.
 But what about the rest of us?
 What about the average weekend player who wants to see his swing on video?
-In this post, I will be going through the process of setting up your camera angle, uploading your swing, and analyzing it in the V1 Software.
+In this post, I will be walking you through the basics of golf swing video analysis.

 To setup for this camera angle, follow these steps: